hashicorp/terraform-provider-google/website/docs/r/clouddeploy_delivery_pipeline.html.markdown

 * `deployment` -
   (Required)
   Required.
 Name of the Kubernetes Deployment whose traffic is managed by the specified Service.

+* `disable_pod_overprovisioning` -
+  (Optional)
+  Optional.
+Whether to disable Pod overprovisioning.
+If Pod overprovisioning is disabled then Cloud Deploy will limit the number of total Pods used for the deployment strategy to the number of Pods the Deployment has on the cluster.

 * `service` -
   (Required)